 Attach plastic couplings to the other two joints.
 These will be necessary when T-ing into existing pipes.

 While pipes are dry/unglued, attach them together in a test run to ensure proper fit.
-Mark them with a permanent market to help you line them up following glue application.
+Mark them with a permanent marker to help you line them up following the glue application.

 Apply purple primer to the outer end of the pipe, and the inner part of the coupling/fittings used with the primer can.
 Do NOT skip this step.

-Wait 10 seconds, then apply the proper cement for you application.
-Ensure there are no uncoated areas, then immediately glue the pipe/fittings, pressing together with a slight twist to ensure even cement distribution.
+Wait 10 seconds, then apply the proper cement for your application.
+Ensure there are no uncoated areas, then immediately glue the pipe/fittings, pressing them together with a slight twist to ensure even cement distribution.
 Hold briefly to set.

 Now that you’ve got a handle on PVC, build your own PVC gutter cleaner, and maybe a few PVC water cannons for the kids to keep them out of your hair on your next project!

-PVC project a bust?
-Get the help you need with Mr. Handyman, a Neighbourly company, today.
-For all you plumbing needs, contact the professionals at Mr. Rooter Plumbing.
+For all your plumbing needs, contact the professionals at Mr. Rooter Plumbing.